Tpichardo/azure-network-protocols/README.md

 4. Stop the perpetual pings with <b>CTRL + C</b>

 <h2>Observe SSH Traffic</h2>
-Establish a secure remote connection to our Linux VM using our Windows VM to log in through SSH
+Establish a secure remote connection to the Linux VM using the Windows VM to log in through SSH:

 1. Filter for SSH traffic in Wireshark.
 SSH or Secure Shell is a network protocol that allows users to securely access a computer over an unsecured network
 2. In PowerShell, type `ssh <username>@<private IP>` to connect.
 For example, I would type: `ssh labuser@10.0.0.5`.
 We can see that Wireshark immediately starts to display SSH traffic.